diegomaranges/practico2/README.md

 1. **Practico3.cpp:** This file contain main function, where print menu, analyze entry values, call to diferent functions and initialize array in stak.

-2. **MenuOpt.h, MenuOpt.cpp and AllMenu.cpp:** this files they fulfill the same function that in *practico2*.
+2. **MenuOpt.h, MenuOpt.cpp and AllMenu.cpp:** This files they fulfill the same function that in *practico2*.

-3. **ArrayStack.h and ArrayStack.cpp:** this files contain function `Array_Stack()` that fulfill two functions, update value of array using one statik value by mark current value or print by console the array.
+3. **ArrayStack.h and ArrayStack.cpp:** This files contain function `Array_Stack()` that fulfill two functions, update value of array using one statik value by mark current value or print by console the array.

-4. **SizeofPrint.h and SizeofPrint.cpp:** this files contain function `Print_sizeof()` that fulfill four functions but all consist of print something by console using library **limits**.
+4. **SizeofPrint.h and SizeofPrint.cpp:** This files contain function `Print_sizeof()` that fulfill four functions but all consist of print something by console using library **limits**.
 First possible maximal value of different types, second possible minimal value of different types, third sizeof value of differents types and fourth three values of diferent shapes(`int a = 0xFFFFFFFF`,`unsigned int b = 0xFFFFFFFF` and `char c = 65`).

 ### If your architecture It's 32 bits then return: ###
 > maximal value: